 One link from one quality domain is much better than five links from several low-authority websites.

 When you build quality backlinks on an ongoing basis, you’ll notice that your content will begin to perform much better in organic rankings.
+For more opportunities to optimize for Google’s ranking factors, follow our easy 10-step SEO audit.

-When it comes to real SEO, there’s no such thing as a silver bullet.
+Just remember, when it comes to real SEO, there’s no such thing as a silver bullet.
 The most important note to keep in mind is that climbing the search results pages takes time.
 If you optimize your website for several ranking factors today, it’s not going to magically appear in the number one spot tomorrow.
 The optimization process requires ongoing effort to keep your site as fresh and relevant for your audience as possible.
 As long as your website is functional and optimized with your target buyer in mind, you’ll start to see organic growth.

 Izabelle Hundrev is a Chicago-based content writer at Directive.
 A lifelong lover of reading and writing, she graduated with a degree in journalism from the University of Missouri in 2017.
 After 1.5 years in sales, she returned to her journalistic roots and made the career transition to content marketing.
 Making the career switch re-ignited her passion for writing as she learned to navigate the world of SEO-driven content creation.
 At Directive, Izabelle combines her “sales hustle” mentality and creative writing expertise to cover a wide variety of SaaS marketing topics and support long-term marketing strategy.